lucky-media/landtamic/README.md

   * Site name
   * Title - Keep it short to prevent overflow.
 40 characters for mobile and 60 for desktop is roughly the sweet spot.
 Use the raw title.
   * Description - General Description, can be overridden on specific pages.
 Complement the title to make the snippet as appealing and click-worthy as possible.
 Copy your meta description here if it makes sense.
 Keep it short and sweet.
 Facebook recommends 2–4 sentences, but that often truncates.
-  * Display Twitter Tags - Title and Description
+  * Display Twitter Tags - Title, Handle and Description

 ## Styling
 The design of Landtamic is done entirely with TailwindCSS.
 We have added many different colors on the Tailwind Config file and you can change the primary colors to make a different color combination for your website.